 Revival of the Olympic Games

-The first big Games to be held in the Stadium were the Olympic Games in March / April 1896.
+The first modern Olympic Games were held in the stadium in March / April 1896.
 There appears to be no consensus over how many athletes participated, or how many countries were represented.
-As it is expected, the majority of athletes were of Greek origin.
+The majority of athletes were of Greek origin.

-The highlight of the Games was when Spyros Louis, representing Greece, won the Marathon race.
-As you can imagine, the audience went wild, and apparently carried Louis all the way up to the king’s seat.
+The highlight of the event was when Spyros Louis, representing Greece, won the Olympic Marathon race.
+The audience went wild, and apparently carried Louis all the way up to the king’s seat.

 Since then, the stadium has been used for various celebrations and opening or closing ceremonies of athletic events.
-Concerts and other events have also been hosted here.
-The small museum showcases memorabilia from previous Olympics, ceremonies and other events.
+Occasionally, concerts and other cultural events take place here.

-The annual Athens Marathon, happening in our capital every November, finishes at the Panathenaic Stadium.
+The annual Athens Classic Marathon, happening in our capital every November, ends at the Panathenaic Stadium.
 This 42.2 km route begins in the ancient Marathon, and ends right inside the Kallimarmaron.

 Fun facts about the Panathenaic Stadium